 The current list of best selling mirrorless cameras is a mix of tried and tested systems that have been around for a while and a few high-end systems that would be of interest even pro photographers.

-Selecting the Best Selling Mirrorless Cameras
+Selecting one of the Best Selling Mirrorless Cameras

 The current mirrorless cameras “top selling list” is dominated by the micro four-thirds segment.
-Panasonic and SONY are two names that dominate this segment.
+Panasonic and Sony are two names that dominate this segment.
 It is needless to say that the Sony Alpha Mirrorless Camera Series and the Panasonic Lumix Series are dominating the best selling cameras in this segment.